-- 510 CPA Regulation.
-(1) Students review, learn and demonstrate knowledge of concepts in Business Law, the regulation of professional tax accountants, and the professional practice of accounting in individual, entity, and multistate taxation to finalize preparation for the CPA examination.
-Prerequisites: ACCT 500, ACCT 372, and BL 431 or permission of the instructor. - 520 CPA Financial Accounting and Reporting.
-(1) Students synthesize and demonstrate knowledge of concepts and apply them to the practice of Financial Accounting and Reporting to finalize preparation for the CPA Exam.
-Prerequisites: ACCT 500 and ACCT 343 or equivalent. - 530 CPA Business Environment and Concepts.
+- knowledge of concepts and apply them to the practice of Financial Accounting and Reporting to finalize preparation for the CPA Exam.
+Graded S/U. Prerequisites: ACCT 500 and ACCT 343 or equivalent - 530 CPA Business Environment and Concepts.
 (1) Students synthesize and demonstrate knowledge of the Business Environment and Concepts as applied to the practice of professional accounting and finalize their preparation for the CPA Examination.
-Prerequisites: ACCT 500, ACCT 351, ACCT 451, BCOM 320, DS 303, FIN 331, IS 340, MGT 349 or equivalents. - 537 Issues in International Accounting.
+Graded S/U. Prerequisites: ACCT 500, ACCT 351, ACCT 451, BCOM 320, DS 303, FIN 331, IS 340, MGT 349 or equivalents. - 537 Issues in International Accounting.
 (3) An investigation of the external and internal reporting problems encountered by multinational business entities and a study of accounting systems in different countries.
 This course will also review the purpose of international accounting organizations and their role in solving current accounting problems.
 Prerequisite: ACCT 307 or equivalent. - 540 Contemporary Issues in Accounting.
 (3) A conceptual study of financial accounting and reporting topics with an emphasis on current regulatory and policy issues.
 Emphasis will be placed on critical thinking, written and oral communication skills, and professional development.
-Prerequisite: ACCT 342 or equivalent with a grade of C or better. - 541 Advanced Accounting Concepts.
-(3) A study of advanced topics in financial accounting (Equity Investments, Consolidations, Hedges, & Derivatives).
+Prerequisite: ACCT 342 or equivalent with a grade of C or better. - 541 Advanced Accounting Concepts I. (3) A study of advanced topics in financial accounting.
 Prerequisite: ACCT 343 with a grade of C or better. - 542 Advanced Accounting Concepts II.
 (3) A study of advanced topics in accounting, including not-for-profit and governmental entities.
-Prerequisite: ACCT 343 with a grade of C or better.

-- 547 Corporate Financial Reporting and Analysis. - (3) An analysis of corporate financial reports and other disclosures, with emphasis on how this information can be used for making investment and credit decisions.
+Prerequisite: ACCT 343 with a grade of C or better. - 547 Corporate Financial Reporting and Analysis.
+(3) An analysis of corporate financial reports and other disclosures, with emphasis on how this information can be used for making investment and credit decisions.
 This course will also consider the impact of accounting choice decisions on financial reporting and analysis.
-Not open to undergraduate or graduate accountancy students.
-Prerequisite: ACCT 307 or equivalent. - 551 Advanced Management Accounting/Systems.(3) Application of managerial accounting concepts and - (3) Application of managerial accounting concepts and techniques to develop, analyze, and interpret information and participate in management decision making processes.
+Prerequisite: ACCT 307 or equivalent. - 551 Accounting Analytics.
+(3) Application of accounting analytics concepts and techniques to develop, analyze, and interpret information and participate in decision making processes.
 Prerequisite: ACCT 451 or equivalent with a grade of C or better. - 580 Advanced Auditing.
 (3) Advanced auditing topics, research and cases that emphasize the analytical skills and professional judgment required to formulate audit options.
 Prerequisite: ACCT 480 or equivalent with a grade of C or better. - 600 Independent Research in Accountancy.
 (3, repeatable to 6) Independent reading and study of selected topics in Accountancy.
-Prerequisite: Completion of six graduate bours in accounting and permission of Graduate Committee. - 611 Graduate Outcomes Assessment.
+Prerequisite: Completion of six graduate hours in accounting and permission of Graduate Committee. - 611 Graduate Outcomes Assessment.
 (0) Requires each Master of Accountancy student to demonstrate his/her proficiency on selected learning goals for the program.
 The course must be taken near the end of the program.
-Graded S/U. Prerequisites: Completion and/or co-enrollment in at least 24 s.b. of graduate level business - 620 Accounting Internship.
+Graded S/U. Prerequisites: Completion and/or co-enrollment in at least 24 s.h. of graduate level business courses.

+620 Accounting Internship.
 (1-9, repeatable to 9) Integrates accounting theories with application to actual business practices.
 Students are exposed to a variety of positions within the business firm during the semester.
 All internships are supervised by a faculty coordinator and an executive in the business firm.
 Analytic reports of work accomplished by each student are presented to the coordinator.
 Graded S/U only.
-Prerequisites: Completion of six bours of accountancy courses and prior approval of the Graduate Committee.
+Prerequisites: Completion of six hours of accountancy courses and prior approval of the Graduate Committee.

-Graduate Program Coordinator: Eric Sheffield
+Graduate Program Coordinator: Jim LaPrad

-Office: Horrabin Hall 115

-Program Coordinator E-mail: ec-sheffield@wiu.edu
+Program Coordinator E-mail: jg-laprad@wiu.edu Website: wiu.edu/coehs/education/grad/mat Location of Program Offering: Macomb, Quad Cities

-Website: wiu.edu/coehs/education